University Graduation Requirements

 Each candidate for a graduate degree must apply for graduation via MyBlugold CampS by the end of the first week of classes of the semester or summer session during which the student expects to complete requirements for the degree.
 Graduate students must be admitted in “full standing” to a specific degree program, and be currently enrolled, to be eligible for graduation.

-Students who have completed all enrollments for credits required for the degree and are working only on a thesis, project, and/or taking comprehensive examinations are required to enroll for “graduation only” (courses numbered 798) or another graduate credit during the semester in which they will be completing these degree requirements for graduation.
+Students who have completed all enrollments for credits required for the degree and are working only on a thesis, project, and/or taking comprehensive examinations are required to enroll for “graduation only” (courses numbered 798 or 898) or another graduate credit during the semester in which they will be completing these degree requirements for graduation.
 The enrollment fee for “graduation only” will be equal to the established fee for one graduate credit.

 Candidates for graduation are encouraged to attend commencement ceremonies, which are held two times during the calendar year: at the close of the fall and spring semesters of the academic year.
 Caps, gowns, and hoods must be worn by all graduates.
 Details about the upcoming commencement ceremonies can be found on the Graduation/Commencement website.